-Communities for Kids partners with communities’ public and private entities to support and coordinate planning for access to high quality early care and education for all children birth through age eight.
+Communities for Kids partners with communities’ public and private entities to support and coordinate planning for access to high-quality early care and education for all children birth through age five.
 These partnerships are customized to address each community’s unique assets and needs—so each community can grow and prosper well into the future.

-Nebraska Children and Families Foundation (NC) will provide expertise and coordination to support communities using a place-based collective impact approach:
+Nebraska Children and Families Foundation (Nebraska Children) will provide expertise and coordination to support communities using a place-based collective impact approach:

 - UTILIZE informed decision-making to determine strategies and desired outcomes most relevant to meeting the priority needs identified in the community assessment and detail a community action plan.
 Whenever possible this will be completed in coordination with existing planning efforts and groups to maximize local resources.